 Roosevelt Elementary utilizes quarterly district Interim Benchmark Assessments for all grade levels K-5, and CAASPP for grades 3-5 in the spring.
 The Interim Benchmark Assessments results are reviewed and analyzed by each grade level team as lead data for planning and implementing instruction.
 Additionally, teachers in each grade level analyze CAASPP scores in the fall of each year as lag data to plan small group work with strategically targeted instruction.
 CAASPP also informs collaboration across grade levels for the purpose of determining trends in areas for growth.
-In 2019-20 school year, CAASPP assessments were not administered, therefore, therefore data is not available regarding student performance.
-For the 2020-21 school year, Roosevelt is administering Running Records, FastBridge assessments, and Interim Benchmark Assessments(IAB).
-The 2021 CAASPP assessments are TBD.
+In 2019-20 and 2020-21 school year, CAASPP assessments were not administered, therefore, therefore data is not available regarding student performance.
+For the 2021-22 school year, Roosevelt is administering F&P reading/comprehension assessments, FastBridge assessments, Interim Benchmark Assessments(IAB), and Pre/Post Writing assessments from the TC Units of Study.